 When your hiking boots are too big

 Should hiking shoes be a size bigger?
 No, but they should be a half-size bigger.
-Even then, the extra space should be filled up by your hiking socks.
+Even then, the extra space should be filled up by your thick hiking socks.

 If you do not wear hiking socks, your boots will simply be too big.
 Therefore, when you move or run, they will rub against the feet, causing your toes to hurt badly.
 They will give you sore toenails after walking.

 When your shoes are big, again, they will make the feet slide forward in hiking boots.
 This will cause your toes, especially the big one to hit against the front of the shoes.